 Using keyboard shortcut, the positive or negative delay can be adjusted by 50ms for every step.
 Use the following key.
 If the subtitle:

 - ahead of the video — press H one time to make the subtitle appear later by 50ms

 - lagging — press G one time to make the subtitle appear earlier by 50ms

 You can press H and G keys as many times to sync the subtitle with the audio or video.

-After you sync the subtitle in VLC media player, it works at that time.
-If you close VLC, the setting will gone.
+The syncing only works at that time.
+If you close VLC, the setting will be gone.
 Next time you play the video, you need to adjust the subtitle offset time once again.